esplito/coding-notes/epicreact/react-suspense/notes.md

 There are three different ways (which Dodds shows) that we use in React when fetching data when rendering.

-1. Fetch-on-render We kind of get a waterfall effect when doing this.
+1. **Fetch-on-render**: We kind of get a waterfall effect when doing this.
-	Example:
+	**Example**:
-	We load the code for the PokemonInfo-module -> Then we make the request for PokemonInfo from the GraphQL Pokemon API ->
+	We load the code for the PokemonInfo-module -> Then we make the request for PokemonInfo from the GraphQL Pokemon API -> When that's all loaded, we load the pikachu image
-2. Fetch-then-render
+2. **Fetch-then-render**
-3. Render-as-you-fetch
+3. **Render-as-you-fetch**

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwODIyMDk5MywyMjYwMDgwNDUsLTE2MT
+eyJoaXN0b3J5IjpbLTczNzUzMTQ0OSwyMjYwMDgwNDUsLTE2MT
 EwODA5ODksLTgyNTUxMTU4M119
 -->